Public Drinking Water

 Data and property information are considered together to determine if a system can be placed on a property and what type system would be suitable.

-- Soil and property characteristics.
-Health department personnel complete this after an application is processed and the applicant has prepared a soils pit.
+Soil and property characteristics.
+Health department personnel complete the site and soil evaluation, after an application is processed and the applicant has prepared a soils pit.

 - Ground Water Monitoring.
 High ground water levels exist throughout Weber and Morgan counties.
 If there are indications that the water table will affect an on-site wastewater system, then monitoring will be required.
 The health department monitors the water table during the season of peak ground water flow.
 Generally, this is done January through May, but may extend into summer months for areas in which the ground water is influenced by flood irrigation.